MarkSackerberg/cmc-ui-inofficial/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://makeapullrequest.com)

-# Deploy your own Candy Machine easily
+# Deploy your own Metaplex Core Candy Machine easily
-This repository is for Candy Machine V3, Account Version V2.
-(This is what you have when using the latest sugar version to create the candy machine)
+This repository is for Candy Machine V4.
+It creates [Metaplex Core](https://developers.metaplex.com/core) Assets.
+Make sure that you are using this version!

 Visible to the user: